MarlinOrtner/zmk-config/readme.md

 [^3]:
     E.g, if your WPM is 70 or larger, then the default of 150ms (=10500/70) should work well.
 The rule of thumb is based on an average character length of 4.7 for English words.
-Taking into account 1 extra tap for `space`, this yields a minimum `require-prior-idle-ms` of (60 _ 1000) / (5.7 _ x) ≈ 10500 / x milliseconds.
+Taking into account 1 extra tap for `space`, this
+    yields a minimum `require-prior-idle-ms` of (60 _ 1000) / (5.7 _ x) ≈ 10500
+    / x milliseconds.
 The approximation errs on the safe side, as in practice home row taps tend to be faster than average.

 [^4]:
-    `nix-direnv` provides a daily improved caching experience compared to only having `direnv`, making entering and exiting the workspace instantaneous after the first time.
+    `nix-direnv` provides a vastly improved caching experience compared to only having `direnv`, making entering and exiting the workspace instantaneous after the first time.

 [^5]:
     This will permanently install the packages into your local profile, forgoing many of the benefits that make Nix uniquely powerful.
 A better approach, though beyond the scope of this document, is to use `home-manager` to maintain your user environment.